SIBO and Candida: How to Treat Fungal and Yeast Infections

 However, if you don’t have a perfectly healthy diet or if you are predisposed to certain digestive disorders, you might eventually get SIBO or Candida overgrowth: two similar digestive disorders that occur when bacteria, fungus, or yeast build up to where they shouldn’t.

-SIBO and Candida overgrowth are more common than you might think, but there are ways to treat fungal and yeast infections like this through a variety of dietary changes, and more.
+SIBO and Candida overgrowth are more common than you might think, but there are ways to support fungal and yeast infections like this through a variety of dietary changes, and more.

-Let’s break down how you can treat SIBO or Candida overgrowth with the advice of your doctor in detail.
+Let’s break down how you can support SIBO or Candida overgrowth with the advice of your doctor in detail.

 SIBO and Candida: Overview and Differences